 It is good to drill vocal technique outside of singing.
 This way, we can build the necessary muscle memory for the technique.

-When we are practicing the technique, ask yourself: what kind of visual imagery or abstract thought pops up in your brain?
+When you are practicing the technique, ask yourself: what kind of visual imagery or abstract thought pops up in your brain?

 For instance: What is the shape of the soft palate when you have lifted it?